genomicepidemiology/ccphylo/README.md

 # Introduction #
 CCPhylo is a software suite designed to easen phylogenitic analysis based on alignments from KMA.
-Neighbour-Joining can be run without KMA alignments, if a Phylip distance matrix is given using "ccphylo tree".
+Neighbor-Joining can be run without KMA alignments, if a Phylip distance matrix is given using "ccphylo tree".

 If you use CCPhylo for your published research, then please cite:
 Malte B. Hallgren, Søren Overballe-Petersen, Ole Lund, Henrik Hasman & Philip T.L.C.
 Clausen